 - 1999—Two burned bread rolls on a griddle entitled Alfred the Grate.
 This references the legend that the Anglo-Saxon king Alfred the Great burned some cakes he was supposed to watch over.
 We can hope that the quality of the crap art gets better, and it does.
 Completely, overlooked in 1999 was a far better entry: a glass jar filled with razors, and needles entitled Sharp-Infested Waters.

 - 2001—This was brilliant; it was nothing; that's right, absolutely nothing.
-Displaying a total lack of effort, Chloe Wilson was no doubt channelling the Italian “sculptor” Salvatore Garau who persuaded an “investor” to spend $18,300 to buy his invisible statue Io Sono (Italian for “I am”).
+Displaying a total lack of effort, Chloe Wilson was no doubt channeling the Italian “sculptor” Salvatore Garau who persuaded an “investor” to spend $18,300 to buy his invisible statue Io Sono (Italian for “I am”).
 (C'mon Sal we know that behind your esoteric explanation of the value of your work you are secretly giggling).

-There seems to have been a rather lacklustre spell lasting several years.
+There seems to have been a rather lackluster spell lasting several years.
 It may have had something to do with a change of venue.
 In 2003, the headquarters of the Turnip Prize moved from the George Hotel to the New Inn but still in the village of Wedmore.

 - 2013—An entrant calling himself Percy Long Prong (no doubt making a boastful allusion to the size of his masculine endowment) placed a copy of William Shakespeare's Macbeth on top of the Oxford Everyday Dictionary and entitled it A Play on Words.
-2013 was a bit of a banner year because Chris McKinley presented his runner-up work that was simply a jar that he called Slightly Open.
+2013 was a bit of a banner year because Chris McKinley presented his runner-up work which was simply a jar that he called Slightly Open.

 - 2014—Ms. Drunken Shepherd won by offering up a sleeping sheep that she name Ewe Kip, a clever play on the UKIP (The United Kingdom Independence Party) the right-wing populist group of scoundrels who lied and led Britain out of the European Union.